tkow/test-elasticsearch-log-aggregator/README.md

-test Elastic Search with zomboDB wip
+test Elastic Search with lostash or fluentd playground.

+wip

 # init